 At 30, I’ve never had a mammogram, but my aunt was only in her early 40s and had two young children when she was diagnosed with breast cancer.
 I know I need to pay attention to research and new technology.
 I’ve also experienced the panic of the “We need you to come back in for more tests” call, only to go back to the doctor and find out it was nothing.

 So, tomosynthesis, also known as 3D mammography, sounds promising.
-As Dr. Jennifer Harvey, MD, director of Breast Imaging, explains it, “Most new tests that find more cancers also find more false positives, but tomosynthesis is different.
+As Dr. Jennifer Harvey, MD, from Breast Imaging, explains it, “Most new tests that find more cancers also find more false positives, but tomosynthesis is different.
 Tomosynthesis finds 30 percent more cancers (compared to standard mammography) but also finds 30 percent fewer false positives.”

 What is Tomosynthesis?

 Tomosynthesis is also called 3D mammography because it produces many images that each show a tiny slice of the breast, allowing the breast radiologist to see it from multiple angles.
 A standard mammogram produces a static image where overlapping tissue can hide or mimic cancers — meaning patients get an unnecessary dreaded callback or, worse, their cancer isn’t caught until later.

 For every 100 patients who get standard mammograms, 10 to 15 have to come back for more testing, such as an ultrasound, additional images or even a biopsy, Harvey says.
 With tomosynthesis, only 7 to 10 come back.

 - Are higher risk for breast cancer due to family history or previous abnormal biopsies

 But Harvey recalls one patient who had fatty, not dense, breast tissue, and tomosynthesis found two 4-cm cancers.
 She had a less common type of cancer that was hard to see on a standard mammogram.